nestybox/sysbox-ee/README.md

-  - Securely, with total isolation between the Docker inside the container and the Docker on the host (e.g,. without using Docker privileged containers on the host and without bind mounting the host's Docker sockets into the container).
+  - Securely, with total isolation between the Docker inside the container and the Docker on the host (e.g,. without using Docker privileged containers on the host and without bind mounting the host's Docker socket into the container).

   - Fast: both the outer Docker and the inner Docker use the overlayfs driver.